 I bet you still have no idea what it means.
 The awesome truth is that epistemology doesn’t mean anything because it means everything.

 On to phenomenology.
 When I was studying religion in college, phenomenology was a way to prove the existence of God.
 Phenomenologically speaking, all human experience is proof of God.
-The same reasoning proves there is no God.
-Ah, the joy of phenomenology.
+The same reasoning also proves there is no God.
+Ah, the joy of it.

 Phenomenology is the study of structures of consciousness as experienced from the first-person point of view.
 The central structure of an experience is its intentionality, its being directed toward something, as it is an experience of or about some object.